 Enabling you to gain access to the UK market and offer payment services, including, payment accounts, payment processing, merchant acquiring and money transfer services.

-If you wish to become a small payment institution in the UK, then you will need to apply to the FCA for registration as a small payment institution.
+If you wish to become a Small Payment Institution, also known as the SPI license registration, in the UK, then you will need to apply to the FCA for registration as a Small Payment Institution.
 Below you will find key information and requirements to become a small payment institution in the UK.

 Get in touch